Master hexagonal architecture in Rust

 2. Other Rust devs won't expect you to panic.
 Most likely, you won't be the person woken at 3am to debug your code.
 Strive to make it as unsurprising as possible.
 Follow established error handling conventions diligently.
 Return errors, don't panic.

 What about retry handling?
 Good question.
-We'll cover that in part 5, Advanced Techniques in Hexagonal Architecture.
+We'll cover that in Part V: Advanced Hexagonal Architecture in Rust.

 Everything but the kitchen async